Lezalith/RenPy-Discord-Presence/README.md

 `start` is a time from which Time Elapsed is calculated.
 It can take four different values:

-- `"start_time"` which sets Time Elapsed to the time since the game's launch.
+- `"start_time"` which sets Time Elapsed to the time since the game session's launch.
 - `"new_time"` which resets Time Elapsed to 0:0.
 It does **not** overwrite the recorded `start_time`.
 - `None` which results in Time Elapsed being **hidden**.
 - **Unix timestamp** from which Time Elapsed is calculated.